This Fund is now CLOSED and will reopen Spring 2024 – dates tbc

 Applicants must have an annual income of less than £500,000.
 This programme is targeted at organisations where a small amount of money can make a significant difference, so we will also consider your access to other sources of funding and prioritise where it can make the biggest impact.

-Applicants cannot apply if they are currently receiving Partners Programme funding from Wessex Water, or if they have received a Wessex Water Community Fund grant since December 2022.
+You cannot apply to the Wessex Water Foundation Environment Fund if you are currently receiving Partners Programme funding from Wessex Water, or if you received a Wessex Water Community Fund grant last year.
+You cannot apply to more than one Community Foundation at the same time for a grant from the Wessex Water Environment Fund.

 Organisations that can apply

-- Social Enterprises (companies limited by guarantee that have a clear not-for-profit clause in their governing document and clear charitable or social objectives)
+• Companies limited by guarantee that have a clear not-for-profit clause in their governing document and clear charitable or social objectives

 To be eligible the organisation must have

-- A bank account in the name of the organisation with at least two unrelated cheque signatories required for payments
+• A bank account in the name of the organisation with at least two unrelated signatories required for payments

 We do not normally fund organisations which hold more than 12 months of annual expenditure in unrestricted reserves, unless it is clear why these reserves cannot be used to cover the cost of the activity.